 ...for pupils of German and Polish trade schools, as well as students and graduates under the age of 26, 4 days-3 months long.
 Our support is available for individual and group internships in all fields.

-...can be organized either as German-Polish youth projects or as unilateral initiatives.
+...that should be organized as German-Polish youth projects.
 Most of the activities should take place at the site.
-From 1st January 2016, German-Polish Youth Office will not support unilateral initiatives.

 ....or individuals involved in promoting German-Polish youth exchange.
 The programmes focus on various issues of cooperation between Germany and Poland.
 The organizers are free to suggest the structure and the content of a specialist programme.
 Example ideas include, history workshops, courses on intercultural communication trainings (language animation), and conferences promoting social networking.